vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 One thing led to another, and things grew beyond expectation.
 I didn't want to make it a business at the time, but it became just that.
 A 501c3 nonprofit.
 It was a self-sacrifice in ideals for something beyond me.

-When it came time to [step down](https://www.vincentntang.com/how-it-feels-retiring/), to focus on me, I was this inspirational light for others.
+When it came time to [step down](https://www.vincentntang.com/how-it-feels-retiring/), to focus on me, it was harder on others more so then myself

-And when I let it all go, I realized almost all my connections I had in my life, could not see me other than this inspiration in their life.
+When I let it all go, I realized almost all my connections I had in my life, could not see me other than this inspiration in their life.

 I made this self-sacrifice for others, but it also came at the expense of my own well being.
 I was what others wanted me to be, but barely anyone saw me for what I actually am.
 A creative builder.
 Not a tech leader